| |

 Alternatively, you could have some extra sausage ready for this purpose.
 Pinch it into place to seal off the ends.

-Using the foil like a sushi rolling mat, wrap the short edge of bacon at the top around the sausage roll and then continue to roll the sausage toward you as the bacon wraps around it.
+Using the foil like a sushi rolling mat, wrap the shorter edge of bacon at the top around the sausage roll and then continue to roll the sausage toward you as the bacon wraps around it.

 When the bacon is completely wrapped around the sausage roll, roll the bacon wrapped sausage roll in the opposite direction away from you, allowing the foil to wrap around it.